Ken Howell: Early life and amateur career

-Howell's final big league appearance came on August 5, 1990, at Veterans Stadium.
-While he left the game after 4 innings, trailing the Pittsburgh Pirates 5–2, the Von Hayes- and John Kruk-led Phillies rallied to beat the Buccos, 8–6.
-Following his playing career, Howell served as both a minor- and major-league coach for the Dodgers.

-Howell suffered from diabetes, complications of which resulted in the amputation of one of his toes in 2008.
-He died on November 9, 2018, in West Bloomfield, Michigan.
-He was 57 years old.

 Playing career

-Howell was drafted by the Los Angeles Dodgers in the 3rd round of the 1982 MLB Draft out of Tuskegee University.
-He made his Major League debut for the Dodgers on June 25, 1984, against the San Diego Padres, working a scoreless ninth inning.
-His first start was on July 3, 1984, against the Pittsburgh Pirates, allowing three earned runs in 5.2 innings to take the loss.
-His first career win came in an extra innings game against the St. Louis Cardinals on July 6, 1984.
-He was 5–5 with a 3.33 ERA for the Dodgers that season, including 6 saves (the first of which occurred on August 3 against the Cincinnati Reds).
-He remained with the Dodgers through the 1988 season, acquiring an 18–29 record and 4.04 ERA in 194 games, with 4 starts and 31 saves.
+Howell was selected by the Dodgers in the 3rd round, 73rd pick overall, of the 1982 Major League Baseball draft out of Tuskegee, after being scouted by Tony John.
+As of 2018, he was the only player to ever be drafted out of Tuskegee.
+He made his MLB debut on June 25, 1984, at Dodger Stadium.
+Howell pitched a scoreless 9th inning, allowing two singles, in a 9–4 loss to the San Diego Padres.
+His first start was on July 3 of the same year, against the Pittsburgh Pirates, allowing three earned runs in 5.2 innings to take the loss.
+His first career win came in an extra innings game against the St. Louis Cardinals three days later.
+He was 5–5 with a 3.33 ERA for the Dodgers that season, including six saves (the first of which occurred on August 3 against the Cincinnati Reds).